sandipndev/accord/README.md

 ## Accorde
-A simple web app that splits a youtube karoke video into multiple semitones.
+A simple web app that splits a youtube karoke video into multiple semitones

 #### Process